-- 2) Do not route the DXP-DXN lines next to the deflection coils of a CRT.
+- Place the MAX6602 as close as is practical to the remote diode.
+In noisy environments, such as a computer motherboard, this distance can be 4in to 8in (typ).
+This length can be increased if the worst noise sources are avoided.
+Noise sources include CRTs, clock generators, memory buses, and PCI buses. - 2) Do not route the DXP-DXN lines next to the deflection coils of a CRT.
 Also, do not route the traces across fast digital signals, which can easily introduce +30°C error, even with good filtering. - 3) Route the DXP and DXN traces in parallel and in close proximity to each other.
 Each parallel pair of traces should go to a remote diode.
 Route these traces away from any higher voltage traces, such as +12VDC.
-Leakage currents from PCB contamination must be dealt with carefully since a 20MΩ leakage path from DXP to ground causes about +1°C error.
-If high-voltage traces are unavoidable, connect guard traces to GND on either side of the DXP-DXN traces (Figure 5). - Route through as few vias and crossunders as possible to minimize copper/solder thermocouple effects. - 5) Use wide traces when practical. - 6) When the power supply is noisy, add a resistor (up to 47Ω) in series with VCC.
+Leakage currents from PCB contamination must be dealt with carefully since a $20M\Omega$ leakage path from DXP to ground causes about $+1^{\circ}C$ error.
+If high-voltage traces are unavoidable, connect guard traces to GND on either side of the DXP-DXN traces (Figure 5). - 4) Route through as few vias and crossunders as possible to minimize copper/solder thermocouple effects. - 5) Use wide traces when practical.
+5-mil to 10-mil traces are typical.
+Be aware of the effect of trace resistance on temperature readings when using long, narrow traces. - 6) When the power supply is noisy, add a resistor (up to 47Ω) in series with VCC.